OpenDFM/NeuSym-RAG/documents/airqa_format.md

         - acl2023/
             - ...
         ...
-    - processed_data/ # folder used to store pre-processed result for each PDF file, e.g., extracted images or LLM-generated page summaries
+    - processed_data/ # folder used to store pre-processed result for each PDF file, e.g., chunked sections or LLM-generated page summaries
         - 0a1e5410-f9f1-5877-ae3a-151c214762e1.json
         - ...
     - metadata/ # folder used to store paper metadata